geerteltink/geert.elt.ink/content/_index.md

 organization.

-Talk to me about UX design, optimizing content delivery, streamlining and automating workflows and tasks, web development, wether you should javascript in your next project or not, mountainbiking, diving and sushi.
+Talk to me about UX design, optimizing content delivery, streamlining and automating workflows and tasks, web development, to use or not to use javascript, mountain biking, diving and sushi.

 Any ideas or projects?
 Just send me a message
 <a href="https://wa.me/34673288434" aria-label="WhatsApp">{{% fontawesome whatsapp %}}</a>.